adamp-github/adamp-github/README.md

-### Hey 👋
+### Hello World 👋

-- 🔭 I’m currently working on my AWS and Linux skills
+- 🔭 Working on my AWS and Linux skills
-- 🌱 I’m currently learning DevOps
+- 🌱 Learning DevOps

 <!--
 **adamp-github/adamp-github** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.